 Week 6 – Increase time schooling and introduce canter work when hacking

 2x 45min schooling, 2x hack with a 2 min canter, 1x 45 min jump work, 1x lunge.

 Week 7 – Build up canter time, including hill work.
 Continue schooling, introduce more jump work

 2x hack with one 5min canter and one 3min canter, 1x cross country jump schooling (if available), 1x 30min hill work, 1x 45min jump/gridwork, 1x 45min schooling.

 Week 8-9 – Continue current work and introduce fast work (strong canter and controlled gallop, working on changing gears within the pace).

-Don't force yourself to be strict with a horse exercise plan, it should be guidlines, if needed you may need to do more of something else and be flexible to change.
-Listen to your horse, if he looses concentration in the arena, school less and do more hack work.
-If he needs something to focus on do more schooling or gridwork.
+Never think of any exercise plan as a list of musts, these are guidelines.
+If needed you may need to do more work on weak areas, so you need to be flexible to change.
+Listen to your horse, if they lose concentration in the arena, school less and do more hack work.
+If you think they need something to focus on do more schooling or gridwork.

-Horse exercise plans should be worked around what you need to do.
+Horse exercise plans should always be worked around what you need to do.